 When is the last time you felt a true sense of gratitude?
 Maybe your friend did a selfless favor for you when you needed it most, or maybe a grand act of kindness from a stranger brightened your entire day.
 While these gestures may seem modest, the results are anything but…

-This powerful emotion is hardwired into our DNA, but in order to continually cultivate gratitude in your workplace, it must be practiced consistently.
+But the key to cultivating gratitude in your workplace is making it a consistent practice.
 The holidays are a great time to reflect on the wonderful things in our lives and share our love and appreciation for one another, but it shouldn’t be the only time we do.
 Here is a deeper look at gratitude at work, and tips for developing a practice you can use throughout the year.

 Before you can effectively put the power of gratitude to work for your company, you need to understand the way psychologists analyze this emotion.
 For several decades now, researchers have differentiated between “state gratitude” and “trait gratitude.”

 State gratitude is the temporary emotion you feel after someone does you a favor or gives you a gift.
 Trait gratitude, by contrast, is an ongoing way of viewing the world.
 It is defined as “an orientation towards noticing and appreciating the positive in life.”
 It’s trait gratitude that yields long-lasting benefits, but the good news is that all of our grateful reactions are linked.

 You can increase someone’s long-term positivity by giving them repeated experiences of being appreciated.
 The best approach to building a strong company culture is to give plenty of individual recognition, while also encouraging your people to view life through a grateful lens.

 In their 2018 white paper, “The Science of Gratitude,” UC Berkeley’s Greater Good Science Center lists the personal changes that result from approaching life with a prevailing sense of gratitude.
 These include improvements in physical as well as mental health such as:

 • Sleeping better and feeling less fatigued during the day,